mikbe/commandable/README.markdown

 # Commandable
-The easiest way to add command line control to your app.
+The easiest way to add command line control to your Ruby app.
 If you don't find **Commandable** incredibly easy to use I will give you one billions dollars!\* (\*not a legally binding offer)

 Stop wasting time writing wet command line interpreters or even writing code for the existing ones.
 Then writing help functions that you have to constantly change as your code changes.
 Now you can add a single line above an existing method and that method will be available from the command line.
 Best of all the help/usage instructions are automatically generated using the method itself so if you change your methods the help instructions change without any more effort on your part!